Current Grant Opportunities

 Is there a required format for my letters of support?

-Postdoctoral Fellowship, CDA, and LCRMP applicants should note that their mentor or sponsor letter should include a detailed description of the applicant’s contribution to the proposed project (any work you, as the applicant, did to develop the project independently of your sponsor or other colleagues).
+Postdoctoral Fellowship, CDA, and LSRMP applicants should note that their mentor or sponsor letter should include a detailed description of the applicant’s contribution to the proposed project (any work the applicant individually did to develop the project independently of the sponsor or other colleagues).

 Is there any specific format for publications?